 The Holy Grail of Data for B2B Technology Companies

-An Interview with HG Data Founder and CEO, Craig Harris
+An Interview with HG Data Founder and R&D Leader, Craig Harris

 In our company video, you mention that HG stands for the Holy Grail of Data and that the mission of the company is to live up to its name.
 Can you elaborate a little on that?